YashvardhanShekhar/Lumos/README.md

 ---

-## 🧪 How It Works
+## 🔍 How It Works

+Lumos is straightforward:

-1. When the app is opened, it checks for permission to modify system brightness.
+1. On launch, it checks if it has permission to tweak your device’s brightness.
-2. If permission is granted:
+2. If it’s all good:
-   - Sets brightness to maximum
+   - Cranks brightness to max
-   - Triggers haptic feedback
+   - Sends a quick haptic pulse
-   - Exits the app automatically
+   - Exits the app like a ninja
-3. If permission is not granted:
+3. If permissions are missing:
-   - Prompts the user to grant access via system settings
+   - Prompts you to grant access through system settings

 ---

-## 📷 Screenshots
+## 📸 Screenshots

-Here’s how Lumos looks in action:

 ![Lumos Screenshot](images/img  (1).png)
 ![Lumos Screenshot](images/img  (2).png)